Blubell26/giuliapacciotti.com/_posts/2025-07-12-you-don’t-have-to-see-what-others-see.md

 Looking at the world from your own eyes, and empowering others to do the same, is more of a revolutionary act than endlessly spending your energy against powers you don’t like and want off the face of the Earth.

-We have no power over others’ freedom.
+We have no power over others freedom.
 Only over our own.

 Everything is in its right place, as it needs to be.
 Energies don’t lie.
 Moral judgments are off.